 - Protect Your Business from Higher Taxes: Help Prevent Improper Payment of UI Benefits

 - Test Your Knowledge: How to Minimize UI Taxes

 - Managing Unemployment Insurance Costs (DE 4527) (PDF)

 - The EDD Actively Prosecutes Fraud

 Identity Theft and Imposter Claims

 When an identity thief files an imposter claim for one of your employees, it can increase your UI tax rates.
-This is why it is vital for employers to partner with the EDD in its efforts to protect your employees and the integrity of the UI program.
+It is important for us to partner to protect your employees and the integrity of the UI program.

 For more information on preventing, identifying, and reporting identity theft, visit Identity Theft Prevention.